what we do

 Prior to becoming a passionate advocate for classical music in the United States, Mrs. Oltuski studied Piano Performance at the Hoch’sche Conservatory and earned Ph.D. in Art History from Johann Wolfgang Goethe University in Frankfurt.
 Her dissertation on the Bezalel School of Jerusalem has received international acclaim and served as the kickstart for pursuing an independent music journalist career.
 In 2022 she received a Master of Arts Administration degree from Baruch College.

-Her personal online publication, GetClassical has been named “The Blog of the Month” by premier British publication Gramophone Magazine.
+Her personal online publication, GetClassical has been named “The Blog of the Month” by the premier British publication Gramophone Magazine.
 Along with numerous international achievements, her articles have been featured in Staccato Verlag’s “Gespräche mit Pianisten” and events she produced have been recommended by Harper’s Bazaar.
 Throughout years of spotlighting the most cutting-edge developments within the classical music sphere of New York City, Ilona has been invited to cover the programs of numerous international festivals, including Mostly Mozart Festival in New York, Verbier Festival in Switzerland, and Progetto Martha Argerich Festival in Switzerland.

 As a concert producer, Mrs. Oltuski has presented artists like Mischa Maisky, Michael Brown, Roman Rabinovitch, Paul Huang, Ching-Yun Hu, and Daumants Liepins on the stages of some of the most iconic alternative concert venues of Manhattan: Le Poisson Rouge, St.John’s in the Village, Zinc Bar, India House, and Gramercy Park Hotel’s Rose Bar among others.